martin-ger/esp_slip_router/README.md

 - set ap_open [0|1]: selects, whether the soft-AP uses WPA2-PSK security (ap_open=0,  automatic, if an ap_password is set) or open (ap_open=1)
 - set ssid_hidden [0|1]: selects, whether the SSID of the soft-AP is hidden (ssid_hidden=1) or visible (ssid_hidden=0, default)
 - set max_clients [1-8]: sets the number of STAs that can connct to the SoftAP (limit of the ESP's SoftAP implementation is 8, default)
+- set addr_peer [ip-addr]: sets the IP address of the peer of the SLIP interface that is also the default gateway (default: 192.168.240.2)

 # Building and Flashing